 Dr. Mary Chaktsiris, a 2018 Wilson Institute for Canadian History fellow at McMaster University, identified that effective DHSS pedagogy involves mastering three domains of knowledge:

 This means, as a professor, to engage in DHSS in your classroom, there is an expectation that you’ll know your course content, you’ll know how to teach effectively, and you’ll know how to use the technologies you’re bringing to class.
-You may be the most comfortable with content and pedagogical aspects, but with the addition of the technological, you may feel like you’re starting from scratch in developing effective assignments or activities for your students.
+You may be the most comfortable with content and pedagogy, but with the addition of the technological aspect of this work, you may feel like you’re starting from scratch in developing effective assignments or activities for your students.

 We recognize this fear and have designed this Instructor’s Guide to focus less on mastering new technologies, and more on expanding your pedagogy, your ideas behind teaching and learning practices, to include more of the meaning making possibilities of DHSS.

 This Instructor’s Guide was created by novices in the field of DHSS for novices in the field of DHSS in order to be aware of the “expert blind spot” that can happen when experts are too versed in their fields to remember what it was like to be a novice.
 We did not, for example, want to inadvertently talk about coding when we really wanted to really talk about meaning making.
-We instead wanted to demonstrate the ways into which DHSS can complement and enhance the work you are doing with your students by being more explicit about how digital technologies can be used to create meaning in your course.
-In this way, our goal in this Instructor’s Guide is to invite you into DHSS conversations in ways that were both accessible and complementary to your own work.
+We instead wanted to demonstrate the ways into which DHSS can complement and enhance the work you are doing with your students by being more explicit about how digital technologies can be used to create meaning.
+In this way, our goal in this Instructor’s Guide was to invite you into DHSS conversations in ways that were both accessible and complementary to your own work as educators in higher education.

-Thus, while we have identified different tools and technologies and encourage you to explore them, in our Assignment Guides, we have also suggested doing this work with low-tech tools, such as Word or PowerPoint.
-By using technologies that you are used to when starting this work, you can get progressively more comfortable in developing multimodal, experiential teaching and assessment practices of DHSS, before you begin exploring and mastering DHSS technologies.
+Thus, while we have identified different tools and technologies you could use in your class, in our Assignment Guides we have also suggested doing this work with low-tech tools such as Word or PowerPoint because our focus is on the pedagogy, not the technology.
+By using familiar technologies to explore the meaning making potential of DHSS, you can get progressively more comfortable in developing the multimodal, experiential teaching and assessment practices that are part of DHSS before your explore specific DHSS technologies.

 In your classroom, a DHSS assignment would involve: